 2. Apply iron chelates to the soil

-hence, you can use this solution in the spring before your plants begin to grow.
-You can apply the dry chelate on the soil surface by sprinkling and then irrigating it in.
+You can use this solution in the spring before your plants begin to grow.
+You can apply the dry chelate on the soil surface by sprinkling and then irrigating it.
 Another method you can turn to is by dissolving the chelate in water and then applying it to the soil.

 3. The last method consists of a DIY foliar spray

-This will only work on leaves of affected plants because you have to spray the solution directly.
+This will only work on leaves because you have to spray the solution directly.
 Furthermore, I like this treatment best because it will produce a quick response.
-Thus, your plants should show an improvement in a matter of days.
+Your plants should show an improvement in a matter of days.

-You can make a solution with a 0.5% of ferrous sulfate by dissolving in 3 gallons of water.
+You can make a solution with a 0.5% of ferrous sulfate by dissolving it in 3 gallons of water.
 Now, the best time to apply this is in the evening or on a cool, cloudy day to prevent leaf burn.
-You can also add a few drops of liquid soap if you want to help the solution adhere to the leaves.
+You can also add a few drops of liquid soap if you want to help the solution to stick to the leaves.